Historical and Technical Documentation by John Maidment

 [photograph by John Maidment (May 2011)]

-This is a small student's practice organ no 9 made in London by Hill & Son for R.S.
-Stacey, of 257 Euston Road, London.1 The original cost was £100.
-It is not known how and when it arrived in Victoria.
-The instrument was installed in 1897 at All Saints' Anglican Church, Preston.
-The Pedal Bourdon 16ft may have been added to the organ at this time.
-It was replaced at Preston in 1949 by a new organ made by George Fincham & Sons Pty Ltd. It was then installed at the Methodist Church, Murrumbeena.
+Following Whinfield's return to England, the instrument was installed in 1897 at All Saints' Anglican Church, Preston by George Fincham.5 It was replaced at Preston in 1949 by a new organ made by George Fincham & Sons Pty Ltd. It was then installed at the Methodist Church, Murrumbeena.
 At this time it is understood that the original Hill & Son facade pipes (presumably with rounded mouths) were replaced in zinc with bayleaf mouths.
 This may have been as a result of damage that took place when the pipes were removed to provide tuning access.
-The radiating-concave pedal board appears not to be original.
+The present radiating-concave pedal board constructed from blackwood is not original and clearly replaced a pedalboard with parallel keys, with a compass of 29 notes.

 The instrument was purchased in 1976 by Dr William Ralph and was placed in two of his homes in Blackburn, Victoria, before being moved to Queensland in 1989.
 It was installed in its present location in 2000.